RichardKF/richardkf.github.io/_pages/popularSci.md

 This mini-essay comes from my book *The Next Big Thing*, which considers some of the outstanding inventions and ideas that shaped (or had dashed hopes of shaping) human history.

 All but forgotten today, magnetic theory was an early product of experimental science that was widely (if briefly) embraced as confirmation of Copernicus's sun-centered model of the universe.
+For all its apparent oddness, magnetic theory paved the way for Newton's law of gravity.